stat-void/Youtube-Livestream-Chat/README.md

 - Personalisation view - To give a little bit of freedom in the program appearance, such as disabling bloom, or changing the display colors.
 - Keyword listener view - An alternate Focus Mode where it tries to capture specific keywords instead.
 Optionally, has options to capture superchats, or membership related events.
 - Submenus for the general tab picker - So that all of these ideas can be better grouped?
 For example, a general option for "chat", that opens a submenu to pick between 3 actual choices - the regular chat, focus mode, or the new keyword listener view?
-- OAuth version integration, if I can figure it out.
-Then this can be used on membership streams.
-However, I have to find a way that doesn’t involve saving your username/password, because that breaks TOS.
+- Investigate Youtube Data API V1.
+Apparently it doesn't need quotas, but it also is deprecated and potentially eventually shut down?
 - Data conversion to JSON has been made, but there was a peculiar timer bug that I want to investigate a bit.
 For some reason, Using a custom timer that does send event notifications upon passing, causes UnityWebRequest to stop working?
+- Backlog - OAuth version integration, if I can figure it out.
+It might not be useful for this project though.
 - Backlog - CRT video afterglow effect creation - In regards to a future project that I'll look into.
 I want to test out making a post-processing effect (or a simple quick solution) for that CRT monitor effect when viewed through a camera with different refresh rates.
 In here, it would be a part of the personalisation view.
 - Backlog - More text support, as usual.
 - Backlog - Whole program wide user grouping system?
 The idea is that maybe I want to pick out a select group of people that voted specific ways, then listen to them in another tool.
 This requires deeper planning though.